goui/riskgameofthroneshelperv2/README.md

 # riskgameofthroneshelperv2
 New version of the count troops helper

-- QRCode reader:
+QRCode reader:
 Powered by ZXing https://github.com/zxing/zxing

-- QRCodes
-They were generated with https://www.the-qrcode-generator.com/
+QRCodes were generated with https://www.the-qrcode-generator.com/

-- Custom view maps
+Custom view maps

-- Charts with total points, number of castles and number of ports.
+Charts with total points, number of castles and number of ports.
 Powered by MPAndroidChart https://github.com/PhilJay/MPAndroidChart